Child marriage in the United States: Arkansas

 In April 2019, Arkansas raised the minimum marriage age for girls from 16 to 17 with parental consent, to be in line with that of boys.
 Previously, there was no minimum age for a pregnant girl to marry.

 California

-In California in 2017, a bill that would have ended child marriage (by raising the minimum age to 18) ran into opposition from legislators, the American Civil Liberties Union and Planned Parenthood.
+In California in 2017, a bill that would have ended child marriage (by raising the minimum age to 18) ran into opposition from legislators, the American Civil Liberties Union and Planned Parenthood due to the language of the bill.

 Since January 1, 2019, California legally requires the parents and partners of minors wishing to marry to meet with court officials separately, to determine if there is any coercion.
 Additionally, minors have to wait 30 days to get married, unless they are 17 and have completed high school, or one of the partners is pregnant.
-However, there is still no minimum age for children to marry, if these conditions are met.
+However, there is still no minimum age for children to marry if these conditions are met.

 Connecticut

-On October 1, 2017, Connecticut raised the minimum marriage age to 16, as well as requiring both parental and judicial consent before minors could marry.
-Previously, there was no minimum marriage age so long as a judge consented.
+On June 23, 2023, acting Connecticut Governor Susan Byciewicz signed a bill into law that ended all child marriage in Connecticut, making it the ninth state to set the marriage age at 18, without exceptions.